Course descriptions from the 2017-2018 Catalog.

 MICR 130 General Microbiology (3)

 This course covers the fundamentals of microbiology and the role of microorganisms in the environment and in human affairs.
-Viruses, bacteria, algae, protozoa and fungi are described and their economic importance is discussed.
-Other topics include cell structure and metabolism; microbial genetics; medical, food, water and soil microbiology.
-Emphasis is given to medical aspects—bacterial and viral diseases, immunology and chemotherapy.
-Class meets for 3 hours of lecture per week.
+Bacteria, viruses, fungi, algae, and protozoa are described and their importance is discussed.
+Other topics include cell structure and metabolism; microbial genetics; pathology and epidemiology; principles of immunology.
+Emphasis is given to medical aspects of bacterial and viral diseases, immunology and chemotherapy.
 (DB)

-Prerequisite: ENG 21 and 22 with a grade of C or better or equivalent
+Prerequisite: ENG 22 or ENG 24 with a grade of C or better or equivalent

 Prerequisite: Completion of MICR 130 with C or better, or concurrent registration in MICR 130.